 My [Short] Story

 As a parent, I have been homeschooling since my son’s birth.
-In my 8 years of raising him, I have been his feeding teacher, his holding-the-bottle-on-his-own teacher, his learning-to-sit-up teacher, his music teacher, his learning-to-balance-in-standing teacher, his language and communication teacher, his playtime teacher, his signing teacher, his practicing-to-walk teacher.
+In my 11 years of raising him, I have been his feeding teacher, his holding-the-bottle-on-his-own teacher, his learning-to-sit-up teacher, his music teacher, his learning-to-balance-in-standing teacher, his language and communication teacher, his playtime teacher, his signing teacher, his practicing-to-walk teacher.
 I have been his spiritual teacher, deal-with-the-scary-sounds teacher, and his make-it-through-a-meltdown teacher.
-And, now, I am officially his “school” teacher.
+Now, I am also officially his “school” teacher.

 My [Long] Story